Fibre bundle framework for unitary quantum fault tolerance

 Furthermore, statement~(\ref{sta:connection_compatibility}) does not depend on the choice of trivializations.
-That is, suppose $\Gamma(\gamma)$ does not transform fibre $F_{\gamma(0)}$ to fibre $F_{\gamma(1)}$ according to the action of some group element $g$ in $G$ with respect to $\phi_0$ and $\phi_2$, then with respect to another such pair $\psi_0$ and $\psi_1$ of trivializations, it also won't transform according to any group element of $G$.
-However, if $\Gamma(\gamma)$ transforms the fibre as $g$ for one such pair of trivializations, then a different choice of trivializations will result in the action by a different group element $g'$.
+That is, suppose $\Gamma(\gamma)$ does not transform fibre $F_{\gamma(0)}$ to fibre $F_{\gamma(1)}$ according to the action of some group element $g$ in $G$ with respect to $\phi_0$ and $\phi_1$, then with respect to another such pair $\psi_0'$ and $\psi_1'$ of trivializations, it also won't transform according to any group element of $G$.
+On the other hand, if $\Gamma(\gamma)$ transforms the fibre as $g$ for one such pair of trivializations, then a different choice of trivializations will result in the action by a possibly different group element $g'$.
 This follows from the property of trivializations given by property~(\rmnum{2}) of Definition~\ref{def:bund}.

-Property (\ref{item:struct_compat}) guarantees the following: If the structure group $G$ acts on the fibre $F$ as diffeomorphisms\footnote{In the main bundles $\bigvecbund$ and $\bigPbund$ considered in this paper, the structure group action on the fibre will be smooth.} (as opposed to only as homeomorphisms), then the map $\Gamma(\gamma)$ is a diffeomorphism with respect to the standard topology on the fibre, that is, smooth and with smooth inverse given by $\Gamma(\gamma^{-1})$, where $\gamma^{-1}: [0,1] \rightarrow B$ is a curve defined by $\gamma^{-1}(t) := \gamma(1-t)$.
+Property (\ref{item:struct_compat}) of Definition \ref{def:connection} guarantees the following: If the structure group $G$ acts on the fibre $F$ as diffeomorphisms\footnote{In the main bundles $\bigvecbund$ and $\bigPbund$ considered in this paper, the structure group action on the fibre will be smooth.} (as opposed to only as homeomorphisms), then the map $\Gamma(\gamma)$ is a diffeomorphism with respect to the standard topology on the fibre, that is, smooth and with smooth inverse given by $\Gamma(\gamma^{-1})$, where $\gamma^{-1}: [0,1] \rightarrow B$ is a curve defined by $\gamma^{-1}(t) := \gamma(1-t)$ for $0 \le t \le 1$.
 For a vector bundle, parallel transport should be a linear map; and for a principal bundle, parallel transport should perform multiplication by a group element of $G$.

 We don't want to restrict attention to just smooth curves $\gamma(t)$, but we do want to use curves which are sufficiently well-behaved that parallel transport can be sensibly defined on them.
 In particular, we shall work with piecewise smooth curves in this paper, which arise naturally from our constructions.